Guide · updated July 2026

 The best review management software for local businesses in 2026.

-Your Google reviews are the first sales conversation most customers ever have with you — and the category that manages them ranges from $29 self-serve tools to quote-priced enterprise contracts.
-We compared the field on what actually matters: real entry price, contracts, and whether AI replies cost extra.
+Your Google reviews are the first sales conversation most customers ever have with you — and the category that manages them ranges from budget self-serve tools to quote-priced enterprise contracts.
+We compared the field on what actually matters: pricing model, contracts, and whether AI replies cost extra.

 Selection criteria: live product · review response workflow (not just review collection) · SMB-relevant pricing.

 Disclosure: Reputably is our product, and it's ranked first.
-Every entry is factual — vendor-verified pricing where published, “reported” where quote-gated — with honest cons for everyone, including us.
+Every entry is factual, with honest cons for everyone, including us.
 Facts checked July 2026.
+Vendor pricing here is mostly quote-driven and changes often — treat positioning as directional and confirm current numbers with each vendor.

 At a glance